 Impact Evaluation

-What are the pilot’s annual total verified gross savings?
+What are the pilot’s total verifiable gross savings based on pilot activities extrapolated to the extent possible based on the data provided by Slipstream?

-What are the pilot’s verified net savings?
+What are the pilot’s verifiable net savings?

 What are the deemed savings factors for the different climate zones and combinations of HVAC systems?